Practical Functional Assessment & Skill-Based Treatment (PFA-SBT)

 What is PFA?

-A gentle, interview-informed assessment that helps us understand why behaviour happens and what skills are missing—conducted in a way that keeps everyone safe and preserves dignity.
+A gentle, interview-informed assessment that helps us understand why behaviour happens and what skills are missing.
+We ensure the interview is conducted in a way that keeps everyone safe and preserves dignity.

 What is SBT?